 International conference Necropolis of Communist Terror: Locating and researching burial sites, the language and form of memorials

 Organisers: The Estonian Institute of Historical Memory (Tallinn, Estonia) and Memorial Research and Information Centre/Joffe Foundation (St. Petersburg, Russia)

 We kindly invite you to participate in the 2nd international conference on necropolistics.
 The first Necropolis of Communist Terror conference took place in 2019 in Tallinn, when the focus was on locating and preserving the mass graves of victims of state terror.

 Thursday, 9 February

 |13:00-14.15||Tour of Estonia’s Victims of Communism Memorial|

 |15:00-18:00||Second panel discussion.
 The emotionality and aesthetics of commemoration: commemoration practices, language and form.
 Moderator Dr. Anna Kaminsky (Bundesstiftung Aufarbeitung / The Federal Foundation for the Study of the Communist Dictatorship in Eastern Germany)|

 Friday, 10 February

 |09:00-12:45||Third panel discussion: Presentations and general overviews on the situation of memorial sites of terror in various countries.
 Session led by Dmitriy Pritykin (Memorial)|

-Overview of practices regarding locating, investigating, memorialising and legally establishing burial sites of executed victims.
-Comparison of the experiences of different countries; summaries.
+|Peter Rendek (Czechia).
+Overview of the practices regarding locating, investigating, memorialising and legally establishing burial sites of executed victims and commemoration practices in Czechia.|

 |14:00-17:00||Fourth panel discussion.
 Searching for the remains terror victims, issues of identification.
 Moderator Dr. Meelis Saueauk (Estonian Institute of Historical Memory)|

-|17:00-17:15 Summary of the conference, closing remarks|
+|17:00-17:30||Summary of the conference, closing remarks|

-This preliminary programme is subject to change.
+This programme may be subject to change.